Sauterelle57/Jelly-Simulation/README.md

 ## Project

-Jelly Simulation is a simulation project that models the behavior of diff erent jelly objects.
+Jelly Simulation is a simulation project that models the behavior of different jelly objects.
 The project uses numerical methods to simulate the deformation and movement of the jelly.

 The simulation is implemented in C++ and uses libraries such as [libigl](https://libigl.github.io/) for geometry processing.
 Users can interact with the simulation through controls to manipulate the jelly and observe its dynamic responses in real-time thanks to the [ImGui library](https://github.com/ocornut/imgui).